 The secret to this stunning collaborative art project?
 Upcycled CDs!
 CD weaving is easy to learn and lots of fun to do.
 The result of the assembled pieces is sure to draw oohs and aahs.

 34. Roll along with paper coils

 This collaborative art project is perfect for using up scraps of paper.
 Coil strips into tubes and glue down the ends.
 Then arrange them into whatever design your students fancy.

-Pep up a boring classroom ceiling with bright graphics to draw the eye.
-Take the tiles down, flip them over and work on the back (these are done in chalk and sealed with hairspray).
-Put them back up when you’re done.
+We love art ideas that help pep up an otherwise boring classroom ceiling.
+Take a note from this one that uses bright graphics to draw the eye toward the stellar artwork.
+Take the tiles down, flip them over, and work on the back (these are done in chalk and sealed with hairspray).
+Finally, put them back up when you’re done.

 Kids learn to cooperate when they have to share a space to create their masterpiece.
-Fortunately, sidewalk chalk is pretty forgiving if they make a mistake along the way.
+Fortunately, sidewalk chalk is pretty forgiving since mistakes are inevitable.

 Learn more: Kid World Citizen

 Let students experiment with watercolors, then cut out and assemble geometric shapes (this teacher used a Cricut to simplify things).